couchbase/couchbase-lite-core/README.md

 # Status

 **As of December 2016:** Under heavy development.
-Watch out for falling I-beams!
+Almost all features are implemented, and seem pretty solid, but APIs may still change and there may be short-term build problems if one compiler or another dislikes a recent commit.

-* The primary development platform is macOS, so the Xcode project should always build, and the code should pass its unit tests on Mac.
+* The primary development platform is macOS, so the Xcode project should always build, and the code should pass its unit tests on Mac. iOS is pretty likely to work too since it's so similar to Mac at this level.
 * The CMake build is generally up to date but may fall behind.
-* The Java / C# bindings may be out of date or incomplete.
+* The C# bindings may be out of date or incomplete.
+* The Java bindings compile, but none of the newer API calls have been added to them.

 # Authors